Skilled Trades Ontario Logo

 A: The hourly and annual income ranges vary based on different factors including location, other certifications, and work experience.
 In Ontario, employers, unions, and organizations may offer additional benefits such as: Health Insurance, Retirement Plans, Dental Insurance, and Training Programs, among others.

-A: Because wage data is grouped by the National Occupational Classification (NOC) code for each trade, hourly and annual figures may have changed significantly since the 2023 Trade Reports because of wage data from other, non-skilled trade, occupations affiliated with the same NOC code.
+A: Because wage data is grouped by the National Occupational Classification (NOC) code for each trade, hourly and annual figures may have changed significantly since last year’s Trade Reports because of wage data from other, non-skilled trade, occupations affiliated with the same NOC code.

 Section 4 – Footer